 The Patuxent River & Vicinity

-My home base on the Chesapeake Bay has normally been the Patuxent River.
-On any given weekend I would normally be anchored in one of its creeks or working on Sarah at her berth in Town Creek, across the river from the Solomons.
+Click on chart to view at higher resolutionMy home port for most of my time on the Chesapeake Bay has been the Patuxent River.
+On any given weekend (spring, summer and fall) I would normally be anchored in one of its creeks or working on Sarah at her berth in Town Creek, across the river from Solomons.
 Solomons, MD is one of the major yachting centers on the Bay, and certainly the largest south of Annapolis.
-For the past 20 years the nearly constant expansion of the Patuxent River Naval Air Station on the south side of the River's mouth has fueled a tremendous influx of people and boats to the area.
+For the past 30 years the nearly constant expansion of the Patuxent River Naval Air Station on the south side of the River's mouth has fueled a tremendous influx of people and boats to the area.
 Today the summer boat congestion at the mouth of the River is starting to rival that off the Severn River and Annapolis.

 Still we only have to sail a few miles north of the Thomas Johnson Bridge to encounter a peaceful cruising ground with many secure anchorages.